The “Summer Sounds” show at the Daily Grind was a great success! See below for the videos of the stories!

 Barb is the coordinator for the Adult Community Center here in Marshall, and has spent almost her entire life in the Marshall/Minneota area.
 She enjoys bird watching, flower gardening, and teaching her grandkids “everything their parents don’t want them to know,” but that they can only do at grandma’s house.
 As a part of her Christmas cookie baking event, a tradition that spans over 20 years, she likes to test boundaries, such as just how much flour one person can get on them, and how much sprinkles, frosting, and candy one cookie can hold.

-Ryan Zahn “In Flux”
+Riley Zahn “In Flux”

 Dave Brennan “The Day I Became a Jedi”